FrogFishCow/WoWMini/README.md

 They will alternate turns using their abilities in order to take their opponents down to 0 Health.

 ## Game:
-1. Game starts by allowing players to click to geneerate a randomized pet.
+1. Game starts by allowing players to click to generate a randomized pet.

 2. Computer/Oppenent chooses their randomized pet.
     - Onload: